frc461/Rowdy24/doc/robot/README.md

 ### Methods

+- `robotInit()` - called once when the robot is initialized
+- `robotPeriodic()` - called periodically regardless of current mode
+- `disabledInit()` - called once when the robot is disabled
+- `disabledPeriodic()` - called periodically when the robot is disabled
+- `autonomousInit()` - called once when the robot enters autonomous mode
+- `autonomousPeriodic()` - called periodically when the robot is in autonomous mode
+- `teleopInit()` - called once when the robot enters teleoperated mode
+- `teleopPeriodic()` - called periodically when the robot is in teleoperated mode
+- There are other methods for different robot modes that are similar in dynamic to the aforementioned mode methods

 ## Rowdy24 Robot Implementation
 This section of the documentation contains a more in-depth specification of the robot's general software implementation.
 The directories & upper-level classes include: